Call Today - (941) 363-7900

 • Loss of your immigration visa or green card, denial of your citizenship application, or deportation if you’re a non-citizen

 But it’s important to know that even if you’ve been charged, it’s not a foregone conclusion that you’ll be convicted.
-With the help of a skilled Sarasota violent crimes lawyer, you may be able to be found not guilty, get your charge dismissed, or get your penalties reduced.
+With the help of a dedicated Sarasota violent crimes lawyer, you may be able to be found not guilty, get your charge dismissed, or get your penalties reduced.
 A good defense lawyer can help you put your charge behind you and move forward with your life.

 Florida criminal defense attorney Erika Valcarcel has the experience and dedication to help with your Florida criminal charge.
 She has extensive trial experience that includes handling thousands of cases as a prosecutor in Manatee and Sarasota counties prior to becoming a defense lawyer.
 Her history gives her a valuable perspective on all sides of a criminal case and how to make the best possible arguments in your defense.

-Contact a Skilled Sarasota Violent Crimes Lawyer
+Contact an Experienced Sarasota Violent Crimes Lawyer

 If you’ve been charged with a violent crime in Sarasota or Manatee counties, contact Erika Valcarcel for compassionate and aggressive criminal defense.
 She understands how devastating a serious criminal charge can be and will fight to get the best possible result for your case.

-She has extensive knowledge of the local criminal courts that mean she understands all facets of how criminal cases work in Sarasota and Manatee counties.
+Attorney Erika Valcarcel has extensive knowledge of the local criminal courts that mean she understands all facets of how criminal cases work in Sarasota and Manatee counties.
 Let Erika Valcarcel put her experience to work on your behalf.
 Call us at (941) 363-7900 or use the online contact form to schedule your consultation today.